Johnny Depp: Relationships

 Depp married Lori Anne Allison on December 24, 1983, in Miami-Dade County, Florida.
 She was the sister of his rock band's bassist.
 The couple moved to Los Angeles County, California to pursue careers in music; Depp found some success with his group The Kids, opening for the Ramones and Iggy Pop, but Allison's career as a record producer was halted after she became deaf in one ear, prompting her to pursue a career as a makeup artist for film and television.
 Through her connections, Allison was able to introduce Depp to Nicolas Cage.
 Cage was impressed by Depp and arranged for him to audition for A Nightmare on Elm Street, which became his first film credit.
 After two years of marriage, their divorce finalized on March 7, 1986.
 Depp and Allison remained friendly over the years, with her still using Depp as her professional surname and voicing sympathy for him during his defamation trial against his second wife Amber Heard.

 In the late 1980s, he was engaged to actresses Jennifer Grey and Sherilyn Fenn.
 In 1990, he proposed to his Edward Scissorhands co-star Winona Ryder, whom he had begun dating the year prior.
 They ended their relationship in 1993; Depp later had the "Winona Forever" tattoo on his right arm changed to "Wino Forever".
 Between 1994 and 1998, he was in a relationship with English model Kate Moss.
 Following his breakup with Moss, Depp began a relationship with French actress and singer Vanessa Paradis, whom he met while filming The Ninth Gate in France in 1998.
-They have two children, daughter Lily-Rose Melody Depp (born 1999) and a son, Jack (born 2002).
+They have two children, daughter Lily-Rose Melody Depp (born 1999) and a son (born 2002).
 Depp stated that having children has given him a "real foundation, a real strong place to stand in life, in work, in everything ...You cannot plan the kind of deep love that results in children.
 Fatherhood was not a conscious decision.
 It was part of the wonderful ride I was on.
 It was destiny.
 All the math finally worked."
 In June 2012, Depp and Paradis announced their separation.